HITB-CyberWeek/proctf-2019/writeups/polyfill/polyfill.md

 BK - pointer to the previous chunk of free memory of such size
 ```

-The FD should be overwritten to point to the second half of its chunk.
-That will allow to gain the memory that overlaps with POLY2 chunk.
-This is needed because we are not able to rewrite P or S of the current chunk since they are behind the accessable memory.
+The **FD** should be overwritten to point to the second half of its chunk.
+That will allow to gain the memory that overlaps with **POLY2** chunk.
+This is needed because we are not able to rewrite **P** or **S** of the current chunk since they are behind the accessable memory.

-The BK should be also overwritten to point back to the previous chunk to pass consistency checks of dlmalloc.
+The **BK** should be also overwritten to point back to the previous chunk to pass consistency checks of dlmalloc.

-After adding one fake free chunk, the P1 should be allocate again (it will be put on its previous place), and then P5 should be allocated, which will be placed on the fake free chunk:
+After adding one fake free chunk, the **P1** should be allocated again (it will be put on the same place), and then P5 should be allocated, which will be placed on the fake free chunk:

 ```
 [S | LOGIN] [S | POLYGON_PTRS] [S | POLY0] [S | POLY1] [S | POLY2] [S | POLY3] [P | S | FREE_SPACE]
                                                 [ S | POLY5]
 ```
-How the POLY5 can be used to overwrite the headers of POLY2.
+How the POLY5 can be used to overwrite the headers of **POLY2**.
 They can be overwritten to mark it a free chunk of some big size, e.g. 300 bytes.
 The big chunks are organized as trees, keyed by size, where the node has pointers to parent node and two child nodes:

 ```
 [S | LOGIN] [S | POLYGON_PTRS] [S | POLY0] [S | POLY1] [P | S | FD | BK | PP | C1 | C2 | IDX ] [S | POLY3] [P | S | FREE_SPACE]